-The Corporation's equipment is being leased to the Wood Boat Brewery LLC under an agreement signed March 1, 2015, terminating on March 1, 2022.
-Lease payments are received annually over the seven-year useful life period, beginning on March 1, 2017 in the amount of \$4,675.
-The lease agreement contains a bargain purchase option at the end of the lease term.
+The Corporation's equipment was being leased to the Wood Boat Brewery LLC under an agreement signed March 1, 2015, terminating on March 1, 2022.
+Lease payments were received annually over the seven-year useful life period, beginning on March 1, 2017 in the amount of \$4,675.